Skip to main content

 > purgetss images --ios # iPhone only (skip Android)

-• You're iterating on an iOS-only screen and don't need to regenerate Android assets every time.
+• You are iterating on an iOS-only screen and do not need to regenerate Android assets every time.

-• You want to tune JPEG quality differently for the two platforms (run the command twice with different flags).
+• You want to tune JPEG quality differently for the two platforms by running the command twice with different flags.

 The two flags are mutually exclusive.
 Pass neither to get both.